trussworks/Engineering-Playbook/infra/tf/terratest.md

           - "~/go/pkg/mod"
 ```

-You'll either add this job to an existing `workflow` definition to be run on every commit/push etc.
+You'll either create a new workflow or add this job to an existing `workflow` definition to be run on every commit/push etc.

 ### Configure AWS Keys for the CircleCI project